stairtree/CoreDataSupport/README.md

 </a>

-Common helpers and idioms for making working with Core Data in Swift better.
+Common helpers and idioms for working with Core Data in Swift.

 ### Supported Platforms